llm-bible/llm-bible.github.io/_publications/sejnowski2022large.markdown

 citations: 85
 bibkey: sejnowski2022large
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2207.14382'}]
-tags: [GPT, Pre-Training, Fine-Tuning, Prompting, Language Modeling, Transformer]
+tags: [GPT, Language Modeling, Fine-Tuning, Prompting]
 ---
 Large Language Models (LLMs) have been transformative.
 They are pre-trained foundational models that are self-supervised and can be adapted with fine